ethan-nelson/bartiromo/README.md

 * Projects are created with a given goal.
 Projects have a name, a description visible on the home page, and instructions displayed on the task page.
 * Tasks are individual components of a project that are to be classified.
 In the case of image identification, a task is a single image.
 * Results are user-chosen entries for a given task.
 In the case of image identification, a result would be "yes" in response to the instructions for a given project.

+## URL Paths

+* `/` will lead to the homepage of the project.
+* `/login/`, `/logout/`, and `/register/` provide their respectively-named functions.
+* `/user/` accesses the logged in user's profile and includes a link to the password change page at `/user/password/`.
+* `/leaderboard/` provides an overview of user contributions to all projects.
+* `/project/<integer>/` will provide a task from the respective project.
+* `/admin/` is the administrative interface homepage, providing links to project creation, project results, task addition pages, and options to hide projects.

+## Feedback and Forthcoming Improvements

+There's a lot on the docket still to be added to this.
+First in line are the inclusion of tutorials for projects, customizable image sizes, and the ability to change the type of result (namely only yes-no and free text).

+If you have any immediate feedback or run into problems, feel free to open an issue on GitHub or send me an email: git@ethan-nelson.com